6-7-day Ontario road trip: Toronto to Ottawa highlight reel

-Check these hints out: Try cycling in Ottawa with its 200 km of dedicated paths or enjoy a round of golf at its many courses and remember Ottawa is home to Indigenous tourism activities that showcase the Indigenous culture.
+Don’t miss these activities: Try cycling in Ottawa with its 200 kilometres of dedicated paths or enjoy a round of golf at its many courses.
+Remember, Ottawa is home to Indigenous tourism activities that showcase the Indigenous culture.

 - 511 is a free Ontario 511 app for travellers that helps make it easier to find information on public rest areas, location of snow plows, construction, road closures and more.

 - Gas Buddy app helps you find local gas prices, track rewards and more.